jamesmontalvo3/jamesmontalvo3.com/r.md

   * Consolidated communication from instructors to the Neutral Buoyancy Laboratory
   * Organized documents for training events and made them easily searchable and reusable
   * Combined three existing systems into one
+  * Built prototypes of this system in free time before funding was allocated to prove it was the best option
+  * Given Employee of the Month award for Extra-Vehicular Activity branch (year? month?)

 Avidyne Corporation, Lincoln, MA
 --------------------------------